#H-1045 white sashiko hanafukin panel 'asanoha to zenzashi'

 These pre printed panels from Olympus Thread Mfg.
 Co. are called 'hanafukin' with literally means 'flower cloth'.
 This one is printed in grey on white coloured narrow width traditional sarashi cloth (an easy to stitch traditional Japanese cotton cloth).
 Each panel is supplied in one piece with a plain area the same size attached, because they are designed to be stitched through both layers and the edges turned in to make a little cloth, but you can stitch the printed layer separately (as I often do) and make the panel up as a cushion, a bag or whatever you like.
 NB - with white or light coloured hanafukin, very dark or bright threads might shadow through the fabric slightly where they are stranded across the back on some patterns.

-This is a modern hitomezashi (one stitch sashiko) sampler, combining asanoha (hemp leaf) and zenzashi (coin stitch, like a Japanese 5 or 50-Yen coin with a hole in the middle).
+This is a modern hitomezashi (one stitch sashiko) sampler, combining asanoha (hemp leaf) and zenizashi (coin stitch, like a Japanese 5 or 50-Yen coin with a hole in the middle).
 Stitch with a single strand of medium or fine sashiko thread - with this cloth, you are ready to stitch straight away.
 Kits contain a stitching guide (in Japanese) but it is pictorial and very easy to follow.
 I recommend stitching the circular outlines first.
-In the square sections of hitomezashi, just keep your stitch lines straight and stitch all the horizontal lines first, then vertical lines, and then the two different diagonals one after the other.
+In the square sections of hitomezashi, just keep your stitch lines straight and stitch all the marked stitched lines first, then 'go through' with the woven thread.
 Lines are stitched back and forth across the panel.
 Make a stitch where there is a line on the fabric and leave a gap in between.
 All the stitching lines are straight - you don't wiggle them around the shapes!